noelmcloughlin/salter/README.rst

 Integration recommendation
 ==========================

-Keep your business logic artifacts separate from the consuming system.
-This implies keeping your salt-desktop artifacts in a separate git repository from this tool.
-Your repository ideally will include at least the following content-
+Separate your business logic artifacts from the consuming system.
+Keep your salt-desktop artifacts in a separate git repository.
+You can integrate salt-desktop by following the steps below-

+1. Create following directories in your repository.

   * ``profiles/`` directory for your profiles; can be contributed upstream